Diet and exercise tips for healthy hearts

 - Reduces bad (LDL and total) cholesterol

 In fact, exercise may be the most important factor in reducing your risk of heart disease.
 A study analysed the activity level of 6213 US veterans over a six-year period and compared their risks of death (after allowing for age adjustment).
 The men were grouped into five categories according to their fitness level.
 Over the six years, the healthy adults who were the least fit had a mortality risk 4.5 times than that of the most fit.
 But the most surprising thing about the study was that an individual’s fitness level was a more important predictor of death than established risk factors such as smoking, high blood pressure, high cholesterol, and diabetes.

-So how much do we need?
+So how much exercise do we need?

 The American Heart Association recommends 30 minutes of moderate activity on most or every day of the week to maintain a healthy heart.
 Modest activity is defined as any activity that is similar in intensity to brisk walking at a rate of about 3 to 4 miles per hour.